ivolein/CO2-Ufo/README.md

 # CO2-Ufo
-Indicator to monitor the c02 concentration in theroom
+Indicator to monitor the c02 concentration in the room